vhxubo/lit-news/README.md

 ---

 This project was generated from [electron-vue](https://github.com/SimulatedGREG/electron-vue) using [vue-cli](https://github.com/vuejs/vue-cli).
-Documentation about this project can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).
+Documentation about electron-vue can be found [here](https://simulatedgreg.gitbooks.io/electron-vue/content/index.html).